-These steps will help you to create a clear cut plan before you begin the OCR process so that you can save time and produce the highest quality and most flexible final product.
+These steps will help you to create a clear plan before you begin the OCR process so that you can save time and produce the highest quality and most flexible final product.

 Brightness settings that are too high or too low can have negative effects on the accuracy of your image.
 A brightness of 50% is recommended.

-Straightness of the initial scan can affect OCR quality.
+The straightness of the initial scan can affect OCR quality.
 Skewed pages can lead to inaccurate recognition.

 Older and discolored documents must be scanned in RGB mode in order to capture all of the image data.

 Language: texts published before 1850 may not be the most compatible with OCR software.
+However, if the pages you are scanning are in different a different language, many OCR systems allow you to select the language of the document.

-Low-contrast documents can result in poor OCR.
+Documents with low contrast can result in poor OCR.

 Typescript results in poorer OCR than printed type; inconsistent use of font faces and sizes can lower OCR accuracy.